disablerightclick

 and

 This is a very beautifully explaining video on the concept of dividing any number by zero.
-Philosophically, in my huble opinion, the video echoes the metaphysical doctrine of अनिर्वचनीय माया खयाति (anirvacanīya māyā khyāti - undefinability measurement constraint) as to how the original number शून्य अव्यकत (śūnya avyakta - unmanifest / noumenal vacuum) divides itself to the अनेकता अशानि (aneka aśāni - phenomenal many).
+Philosophically, in my humble opinion, the video echoes the metaphysical doctrine of अनिर्वचनीय माया खयाति (anirvacanīya māyā khyāti - undefinability measurement constraint) as to how the original number शून्य अव्यकत (śūnya avyakta - unmanifest / noumenal vacuum) divides itself to the अनेकता अशानि (aneka aśāni - phenomenal many).

 Verbally putting expressing it “किञ्चित् सप्तिक सङ्ग्ख्या भाहित शून्य भवति अनन्त(kiñcit saptika saṅgkhyā bhāhita śūnya bhavati ananta – any finite number divided by zero equals infinity).